syncfusion-content/angularjs-docs/angularjs/Overview.md

 ---
 title: Welcome to Syncfusion Essential AngularJS
-description: Overview of Syncfusion Essential AngularJS and How to render a Syncfusion AngularJS component.
+description: This section describes the overview of Syncfusion Essential AngularJS and How to render a Syncfusion AngularJS component.
 platform: AngularJS
 control: Introduction
 documentation: ug
 ---

-# AngularJS
+# Overview of Syncfusion Essential AngularJS

 Essential JS includes AngularJS directives for all controls in the `ej.widget.angular.min.js` script file.
 All the Essential JS directives have been encapsulated into a single module called `ejangular`.
 To render our ej controls in angular, you need to refer the `angular.min.js` and `ej.widget.angular.min.js` in your application.